Focusing on developing new innovative peptide drugs for patients

 ImmuPharma is led by a commercially focused Board and management team with extensive industry experience.

 Lead product in late clinical stage

 LupuzorTM a potential treatment for Lupus sufferers worldwide

 Lupus is a chronic inflammatory disease which is thought to affect some 5 million people worldwide.
 Existing treatments offer marginal efficacy while leading to significant side-effects.

 Lupuzor™ – a potential treatment for Lupus – received Fast-Track and Special Protocol Assessment designations from the US Food and Drug Administration.

-ImmuPharma’s subsidiary ‘Ureka’ has initiated the development of a novel and innovative peptide technology platform through the collaboration with CNRS, gaining access to pioneering research centred on novel peptide drugs at the University of Bordeaux and the Institut Européen de Chimie et Biologie (IECB).
+ImmuPharma’s subsidiary ‘Ureka Pharma’ has initiated the development of a novel and innovative peptide technology platform through the collaboration with CNRS, gaining access to pioneering research centred on novel peptide drugs at the University of Bordeaux and the Institut Européen de Chimie et Biologie (IECB).
 Jointly, ImmuPharma and CNRS have filed a new co-owned patent controlling this breakthrough peptide technology.
-The first therapeutic area being targeted is diabetes with glucagon-like peptide -1 agonists, a class of drugs for the potential treatment of diabetes, as well as initiating the development of novel peptides as glucagon antagonists – one of the novel approaches to treat Type I and Type II diabetes.
+The first therapeutic area being targeted is diabetes with glucagon-lik peptide -1 agonists, a class of drugs for the potential treatment of diabetes, as well as initiating the development of novel peptides as glucagon antagonists – one of the novel approaches to treat Type I and Type II diabetes.